papivot/pace-docs/PKS Cluster Access.md

 *Not a recommended method.*

-Example - To achieve this, we need to get the admin token from the mast
+Example - To achieve this, we need to get the admin token from one of the K8S master server.
+The location of the file is `/var/vcap/jobs/kube-apiserver/config/tokens.csv`

+This can be done by SSHing

  #### OpenID Connect Tokens